sharkySharks/giraffle/README.md

 ```

 After running the above commands you should see the application successfully run and output the localhost url and port where you can view the application running in your browser.

+## Deployed Application

+This application is deployed using Heroku and MongoDB Atlas.